Occupancy permits and certificates of final inspection

 - Performance requirements of essential services (primarily fire and other life-safety services in commercial buildings)

-You can apply for a copy of an existing occupancy permit by contacting our Building and Local Law Services division.
+You can apply for a copy of an existing occupancy permit by contacting our Amenity and Compliance unit.
 A small fee applies.

 Amending an existing occupancy permit (e.g. change of use)